Biden’s pause on oil cause for big concern in New Mexico

 “During his inauguration, President Biden spoke about bringing our nation together.
 Eliminating drilling on public lands will cost thousands of New Mexicans their jobs and destroy what’s left of our state’s economy,” Carlsbad Mayor Dale Janway told The Associated Press on Friday.
 “How does that bring us together?
 Environmental efforts should be fair and well-researched, not knee-jerk mandates that just hurt an already impoverished state.”

 In Utah. the state’s delegation asked for Biden to reconsider what they called an arbitrary decision.
-While it’s routine for an incoming administration to pause high-level agency decisions while agency leaders get into place, they argued that such a widespread suspension of routine permitting decisions normally made in the field is unprecedented.
+While it’s common for an incoming administration to pause high-level agency decisions, they argued that such a widespread suspension of routine permitting decisions normally made in the field is unprecedented.

 “It really has the opposite intent,” said Robert McEntyre, spokesman for the New Mexico Oil and Gas Association.
 “It means some natural gas is not going to be captured, and that’s not what operators want to do.
 They want to capture it and send it to market.”

-New Mexico’s sole Republican in Congress, freshman Rep. Yvette Herrell, was the only member of the state’s delegation to speak out after Biden’s order was issued.
-She said she’s putting her support behind Republican-backed legislation to prevent the Biden administration from imposing any permanent plans that would limit new leases and drilling permits on federal land.
+New Mexico’s sole Republican in Congress, freshman Rep. Yvette Herrell, was the only member of the state’s delegation to speak out publicly after Biden’s order was issued.
+She said she supports Republican-backed legislation to prevent the administration from imposing a moratorium on new drilling permits on federal lands.

 The issue has been a thorny one for Democrats in New Mexico, where the oil and gas industry has been vilified over pollution concerns despite its role as the state’s top economic driver.
 Aside from funneling revenues to the state’s coffers, the industry supports about 100,000 direct and related jobs.